tatsuya-ogawa/SwiftEaglePly/README.md

 # SwiftEaglePly

-This Swift package provides a way to load the polygon mesh of the AutoDesk Eagle as an array of points conforming to the `EaglePoint` protocol.
+This Swift package provides a way to load the polygon mesh of the Eagle as an array of points conforming to the `EaglePoint` protocol.
 The `EaglePoint` protocol defines the following properties:

 - `pos`: Position information of type `SIMD3<Float>`
 - `normal`: Normal vector of type `SIMD3<Float>`